lvainio/executable-tutorial-dd2482/gosec/intro/intro.md

 In this tutorial you will learn:

-- What SAST is, why it is used, and how it can be used to automatically identify security vulnerabilities.
+- What SAST is, why it is used, and how it can be used to automatically identify security vulnerabilities early in a DevSecOps workflow.

 - How to use a SAST tool designed for the Go programming language, called *Gosec*.

 - How to integrate *Gosec* with GitHub Actions.

-We will first give some background information on SAST and *Gosec*.
-The first part of the tutorial will then cover installation of *Gosec.
+Before starting the tutorial we will first give some background information on SAST and *Gosec*, followed by a motivation.

+The first part of the tutorial will then cover installation of *Gosec*.
 You will then be guided through various use cases to understand the capabilities of the tool.
 Finally, you will learn how *Gosec* can be integrated into a GitHub Actions CI workflow to automatically scan the source code of a Go project every time new code is commited to the GitHub repository.

 # Static Application Security Testing (SAST)